-Available N on-Conventional Rental Supply - Clare County
+Available Non-Conventional Rental Supply - Clare County

-Bedroom Vacant Units Rent Range Median Rent
+Vacant Rent Median Bedroom Units Range Rent

+Bearoom Units Range Kent

 One-Bedroom 2 \$925 - \$1,100 \$1,013

 Two-Bedroom 1 \$850 \$850

 Three-Bedroom 2 \$1,550 - \$1,750 \$1,650

 Total 5

 The available non-conventional rentals in Clare County have overall rents that range from \$850 to \$1,750.
 The median rents for the one-bedroom and three-bedroom units, which are the bedroom types with the most available units, are \$1,013 and \$1,650.
-When typical utility costs (at least \$200) are also considered, the available nonconventional units have gross rents that are higher than the corresponding multifamily rentals.
+When typical utility costs (at least \$200) are also considered, the available non-conventional units have gross rents that are higher than the corresponding multifamily rentals.
 While caution should be exercised when drawing broad conclusions regarding the overall non-conventional market from such a small sample size, it is evident that there is limited availability among the non-conventional supply in Clare County.
 The lack of available non-conventional rentals combined with the lack of multifamily rentals greatly increases the potential of losing households to surrounding areas.

-The following table summarizes the recently sold (between January 1, 2022 and March 19, 2025) and available (as of March 19, 2025) for-sale housing stock for Clare County and Region G.
+The following table summarizes the recently sold (between January 1, 2022 and March 19, 2025) and available (as of March 19, 2025) for-sale housing stock for Clare County and the East Central Michigan Region.

-Sold/Currently Available For-Sale Housing Supply
+Sold/Cu Sold/Currently Available For-Sale Housing Supply

-Status Number of Homes Median Price
+Status atus Number of Homes Median Price

 Clare County

 Sold 1,516 \$136,000

 Available 119 \$174,000

-Region G
+East Central Michigan Regi ion

 Sold 16,468 \$162,000

 Available 876 \$199,700